vzhang90/Kickstarter_Analysis/README.md

 This project's main purpose is to analyze the data with Excel to organize, sort, and analyze crowdfunding data to determine whether there are specific factors that make a project's campaign successful.

 ## Analysis & Challenges
-To help Louise better understand campaigns from start to finish, the outcomes of the Plays are visualized over a function of time below.
+To help Louise better understand campaigns from start to finish, the outcomes of the Plays are visualized as a function of time in the pivot line chart below:
 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

-The Theater Outcomes vs Launch line chart showed the outcomes based on a function of time.
+The Theater Outcomes vs Launch line chart showed the outcomes based on a function of time:
+The Outcomes vs Goals line chart visualized the data of the outcomes based on pledge goals.
 ![Outcomes_vs_Goals](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Outcomes_vs_Goals.png)

-The Outcomes vs Goals line chart visualized the data of the outcomes based on pledge goals.

 [Kickstarter_Challenge](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Kickstarter_Challenge.xlsx)

 ## Results

-The Theater Outcomes by Launch Date showed a fu
+Analyzing the Kickstarter data by Theater Outcomes based on Launch Date worksheet indicated an increase in successful in May and June.
+The

 From analyzing data on the outcomes based on goals, it can be concluded there tends to be a negative correlation between percentage successful and percentage failed.
 As the goal amount increases, the overall percentage successful decreases while the overall percentage failed increases.

-The main limitation to this data set is the lack of further trend analysis.
+Looking forward and further, this data set can be limited in the lack of further trend analysis.